Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

 \section{Piecewise expanding maps}

 We now consider a class of maps on the interval which are expanding, but allow discontinuities.
 This class is interesting and was much studied because it presents a quite rich behavior, while being approachable with techniques similar to the ones introduced in the previous sections.
+In the following we outline the main properties and tools which allow the study of \ the statistical properties of these maps when seen as deterministic dynamical systems.
+Since the theory of the statistical behavior of piecewise expanding maps was exposed in several books (see \cite{gora} or \cite{Viana} ) we will not enter in the technical details, but we will focus on similarities and differences between the behavior of these systems and the behavior of expanding maps treated in the previous sections.

 \begin{definition} We call a nonsingular function $T:([0,1],m)\rightarrow ([0,1],m)$ piecewise expanding if

 \begin{itemize} \item There is a finite set of points $d_{1}=0,d_{2},...,d_{n}=1$ such that for each $i$, $T_{i}:=T|_{(d_{i},d_{i+1})}$ is $C^{2}$ and $\sup_{[0,1]} \frac{|T^{\prime \prime }|}{(T^{\prime 2})}dx<\infty $.